 Senior Housing Tips: What to do when you after you find a care home

 Is the home filled with years of personal and meaningful possessions?
 Does the task of packing, deciding what to keep and what to give away seem overwhelming?
 Most of us have a lot of stuff: furniture, kitchen accessories, clothes, hobbies, linens, and everything else that we accumulate throughout our life-time.
 There are a variety of services available to assist with organizing belongings and helping with the tedious task of deciding what to keep, what to pass on, what to donate, and what to simply throw away.
-Again, check the listings on The Senior List.com for local Senior Move Managers in your area, or visit the official National Association of Senior Move Managers site.
+Visit the official National Association of Senior Move Managers site.

 Is there a car or two?
 Most care communities have transportation available for the residents.
 If your loved still drives, they only need one car, if that.
 If you are concerned about driving abilities or safety, now is the perfect time to encourage your loved one to let go of the wheels.
 You may be able to find a non-profit in your area that will accept donated cars and your loved one will benefit from the tax credit.

 Prior to move-in to any care community, they will be requesting copies of your loved one’s advanced directives, power of attorney documents, and any other health directives.
 If these documents are already in place, now is a great time to review them with your loved one to ensure they are up to date and accurately reflect their wishes.
 If these documents are not in place, you must have them before move-in takes place.
 In fact, everyone, regardless of age, should have these documents.
 If you need assistance with these legal forms, I recommend you contact an elder law attorney.
-You can find these specialists on The Senior List Eldercare Directory, or visit the National Academy of Elder Law Attorney’s.
+You can find these specialists by visiting the National Academy of Elder Law Attorney’s.